sider/sider-docs/docs/tools/java/checkstyle.md

 | :---------------- | :---------- | :--------------------- |
 | 8.30              | Java 12.0.2 | https://checkstyle.org |

+**Checkstyle** is a style checker for Java code and aims to enforce a coding standard.

 ## Getting Started

-To start using Checkstyle, enable it in [Repository Settings](../../getting-started/repository-settings.md).
+To start using Checkstyle, enable it in [repository settings](../../getting-started/repository-settings.md).

 ## Configuration